 - Make Copies

 It’s vitally important to keep copies of the executed contract on hand at all times—and refer to them when necessary.
-With ContractSafe, you can let us do the work for you with an easy-to-implement and intuitive service that will not only store and manage your fully executed documents but will also send you important contract reminders when you need them.
+With ContractSafe, you can let us do the work for you with an easy-to-implement and intuitive service that will not only store and manage your contracts when they're fully executed, but will also send you important contract reminders when you need them.

 In addition, ContractSafe uses automatic OCR to allow you to fully search any document, and to track a contract’s status both pre and post-execution, all in a completely secure and encrypted system.
 Now, that’s convenience.